Vedant-S32/Project_SkillCompletionPipeline/Readme.md

 3. In scripts folder open "C_APIKeys(github).gd" rename it to "C_APIKeys.gd" and enter your keys.
 4. Use this template for document in FireStore collection. ![Screenshot (559)](https://github.com/VedantS-32/Project_SkillCompletionPipeline/assets/122535961/f7be7f40-7a86-4786-961f-2fbe96c9c605)

-For a more detailed guide on installation and usage, please refer to the [Getting Started Guide](getting-started-guide.md).

 ## Technologies Used

 - **Godot Game Engine:** The core engine behind the application, providing a cross-platform interface and user interaction.